faustroland/SwiftPrinter/README.md

 7) Save and reload/reset the room.
 It seats you properly.

+8) Go to Game Settings -> Experience -> PRESENCE and set Appear Online To "NO ONE" to avoid interuption from friend invites

+9) Go to Game Settings -> Notifications -> Notify Me When Friends Come Online and disable it.
+Notification disrupts the Importing status check usually screwing completely the color import process.

+10) Set Maker Pen Snapping to GRID (Affects position of Send Test Event button)

 Note: Once you import all colors it switches you to importing data.
 Once the print finishes, the seat will switch back to color importing.